 Keep in mind you never have to use any of these commands.
 All of this is handled for you by either the Panel Host or the G4 Experiment Conductor, and if you are happy with the default run protocol, you should never have to worry about these commands.

-So let’s look at the default run protocol and see what it controls and what it doesn’t.
-Please note that this tutorial does not use the default streaming protocol.
-However, if you wanted to create your own run protocol that does collect data as the experiment runs for display on the Conductor, you would want to base your run protocol off of the default streaming run protocol.
+So let’s look at the default run protocol and see what it looks like.
+Please note that this tutorial uses the simplest protocol.
+However, if you wanted to create your own run protocol that includes the streaming, block logging, or combined command features, you can.
+You’d want to base it off of the provided run protocol that has the features you want to use in your own.

-Warning: Please do not alter the default run protocol file.
-If you would like to create your own run protocol, you may start a new .m file, or make a copy of the default run protocol and alter that.
+Warning: Please do not alter the provided run protocol file.
+If you would like to create your own run protocol, you may start a new .m file, or make a copy of the provided run protocol and alter that.

 The Default Run Protocol